Singapore Built Environment · Sector

 • Treating crew leaders as coaches with a weekly cadence, not just task allocators.

-• Converting mid-career hires through CCP-funded pathways with redesigned, runway-supported roles.
+• Converting mid-career hires through structured pathways with redesigned, runway-supported roles.

 • Evidencing sustainable site practice — biodiversity, emissions, water — as part of the standard client report.